digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/templates.rst

 Migration
 =========

-Users are strongly encouraged to rewrite their code to avoid this feature.
+Users are strongly encouraged to adapt their code to avoid this feature.
 This involves replacing each template-local definition with a regular top-level definition.
 If the old definition made use of contract fields or the contract body ("this"), the new definition should take them as parameters.
 Correspondingly, the use sites of these definitions should supply the appropriate values as arguments.

 Disabling the warning
 =====================